autogluon/autogluon/docs/tutorials/multimodal/object_detection/detection_load_predictor.md

 # AutoMM Detection - Load A Trained Detector
 :label:`sec_automm_detection_load`

-In this section, our goal is to load the predictor trained previously.
-And evaluate it on VOC data in COCO format.
+In this section, our goal is to load and evaluate the predictor trained previously.

 To start, let's import MultiModalPredictor: